 Domestic field sites for on-line programs, and pre-admission advising for graduate email@example.com

 Michelle graduated from the University of South Florida with her bachelor's degree in 2004.
 She continued her education at USF and earned her master's degree in Public Health (Community and Family Health) in 2006.
 Immediately after graduating, Michelle was hired as the Graduate Advisor/Recruiter for the college.
 She was also responsible to plan special events for the college, such as the new student orientations and the graduation celebrations.
-Michelle currently serves as the Administrator for our domestic field experience on-line programs and as the Pre-Admission Advisor for our graduate programs.
-In her spare time, she enjoys cooking, traveling and spending quality time with her family.
+Michelle currently serves as the Administrator for field experience.
+In her spare time, she enjoys cooking, exercising, traveling and spending quality time with her family.

 In 1996 David left his job as a computer consultant at the University of Michigan and moved to Tampa where he was hired by USF's College of Public Health.
 While at USF David has worked as a network administrator, data manager, and researcher.
 He earned a Master's of Science in Public Health in 2007 and has co-authored articles on topics such as assessing children's physical activity, parental influences on child behavior, and the internet's association with social networking.
-He now works in Academic and Student Affairs for COPH managing data, implementing surveys, and coordinating the SOPHAS application system among other tasks.
-David also enjoys running , reviewing articles for the American Journal of Health Education, and volunteer work at the Tampa Humane Society where he works as a dog companion.
+He now works in Academic and Student Affairs for COPH performing data management, assessment and reporting for programs and accreditation, and maintaining the College Catalog.
+David also enjoys running, and volunteer work at the Tampa Humane Society.

 Mathdany is very familiar with the USF Tampa campus.
 In 2004 Mathdany decided to attend the University of South Florida as a full time student.
 While obtaining her degree in Finance she worked several jobs within the university including the USF Telefund, work study program, and parking services.
 After earning her degree she joined Academic and Student Affairs in the College of Public Health.
 Mathdany hopes to continue working in Higher Education and making a difference within the university system.
 In her free time, Mathdany enjoys reading, watching TV, traveling, cooking, and hanging out with family and friends.